saidake/simi/README.md

   - Execute a remote bash script with its environment variables.
 * simidep.sh
   - Deploy a jar file to remote server.
-## simi-test-gradle
-A Gradle learning project that includes comprehensive testing for educational purposes.
-## simi-test-maven
+## simi-sandbox
-Maven learning modules that contain JPA, MyBatis, and various database test modules.
+The simi-sandbox is a dedicated Maven module designed as a versatile environment for testing, experimenting, and showcasing various code implementations.
 ### simi-cap
 Simi Cap is a CAP demo application.
 The [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/java/getting-started) is a framework of languages, libraries, and tools for building enterprise-grade services and applications.